-If you need help obtaining compensation for injuries you sustained in a car accident, contact a Boise car crash lawyer today.
+If you need help obtaining compensation for injuries you sustained in an auto collision, contact a Boise auto collision lawyer today.

 When someone else was negligent and caused a car accident that seriously injured you, you deserve justice, and the at-fault party deserves to be held accountable.
 If you team up with a lawyer, you can help ensure that you and the person who caused your crash both get what you deserve.